nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/creek-river-get-campsites.md

 ## Getting all campsites
 1. Remove all of the weather forecast related code from `Program.cs` as we have done in previous projects
-1. add this endpoint to `Program.cs`:
+1. Add this endpoint to `Program.cs`:
     ``` csharp
    app.MapGet("/api/campsites", (CreekRiverDbContext db) =>
     {